oddy-boop/Edusync-git/supabase/rls_policies.md

 ### `school_assets` (Storage Bucket) Policies

 This section guides you through setting up security for file uploads (like school logos).
-It's crucial that the policy expression correctly identifies the bucket.

 **Step-by-Step Instructions:**

 1. Navigate to the **Storage** section in your Supabase dashboard and click on the `school-assets` bucket.
 2. In the bucket details pane, click on the **Policies** tab.
-3.  **This is important:** You will likely see one or more default policies. **Delete all of them** to avoid conflicts.
+3.  **This is important:** You will likely see one or more default policies, possibly including one with the expression `bucket_id = 'school-assets'`. **Delete all existing policies** on this bucket to avoid conflicts and to start fresh.
 4. Now, create the two new policies below.
 For each one, click `New policy` and choose `Create a policy from scratch`.

 **Policy #1: Allow Public Read Access**